mikovacs/home-server/README.md

 ### Security Best Practices

-- Use strong passwords for all services (especially Grafana)
+- Use strong passwords for all services (especially Grafana and qBittorrent)
+- **Change qBittorrent default password immediately**
 - Enable Plex authentication
+- **Be cautious about exposing qBittorrent via tunnel** - consider VPN instead
 - Consider Cloudflare Access policies for additional security
 - Monitor access logs in Grafana
 - Regularly update services with `make update`
 - Use Grafana alerting for security events
+- Use VPN or proxy for qBittorrent if downloading copyrighted content

 ## 🔄 Adding More Services